ENGL 126: Introduction to Drama

 The exams will not be cumulative.
 The midterm will cover the first half of the semester, while the final will include the plays we read after the halfway point.

-The following schedule is subject to change, but I will give you advance notice if we need to make any adjustments to timing.
+Reading Schedule: The following schedule is subject to change, but I will give you advance notice if we need to make any adjustments to timing.
 I recommend trying to have the whole play read by the first day of discussion, but you must have read up to the pages listed for that day.
 You should also read the introductions to the plays for context.

 Aug 24 Syllabus; class introductions.
 Defining drama.